maxcan7/genetic_algorithm_konami_code/README.md

 ## **Inspiration**

-I had wanted to learn how to write Genetic Algorithms for a long time, and I'd casually read some articles or play around with some code but it never quite clicked.
-I stumbled upon [this video](https://youtu.be/-kpcAa-qKwY) and it finally clicked for me when I started thinking about the genes and videogame controller inputs, and the idea of training a Genetic Algorithm to learn the Konami Code struck me.
+I had wanted to learn how to write Genetic Algorithms for a long time, and I'd casually read some articles or played around with some code but it never quite clicked.
+I stumbled upon [this video](https://youtu.be/-kpcAa-qKwY) and it finally clicked for me when I started thinking about the genes as videogame controller inputs, and the idea of training a Genetic Algorithm to learn the Konami Code struck me.

 ## **Basic Description**